-The Cheverly Dolphins Swim Team has experienced a level of consistency and leadership that other teams in our league do not enjoy, and the result is back-to-back division titles and a program where every child is known and their skills grow each season.
+The Cheverly Dolphins Swim Team has experienced a level of consistency and leadership that is unusual in our league, and the result is individual and relay records, division titles, and a program where children have fun while their skills grow.

-Minnows are designed to help new and young swimmers, ages 4-6, learn the basics of swimming in small groups.
+The Minnows team is designed to help new and young swimmers, ages 4-6, learn the basics of swimming in small groups.

-Stroke and Turn Clinics are for Dolphin Team members that are working to improve their performance and perfect their strokes.
+Stroke and Turn Clinics are for Dolphin Team members who are working to improve their performance and perfect their strokes.
 (Dates TBD)

-All Dolphins, Guppies, and Minnows communication about weather, practices, and meets is done through TeamSnap.
-Swim families should install the application.
+All Dolphins, Guppies, and Minnows communication about registration, weather, practices, and meets is done through the TeamSnap app.
+All swim families should download and install the application.
 Returning families’ accounts will be reactivated.
-New families will be invited to the Cheverly Dolphins account a week after they have registered and paid.
-Check your spam folder, if the invite is not in your inbox.
+Starting in 2023 all communication from registration through the end of the season will be in TeamSnap, updates coming shortly.

-Registration and payment instructions are located on the Dolphins and the Guppies and Minnows pages.
+Registration and payment instructions are located on the Dolphins, Guppies, and Minnows pages.